 Yemen © Jialiang Gao

 *Travel to Yemen is not advisable.
-US and British nationals have been strongly urged to leave the country by their respective government's travel advisories.
+U.S. and British nationals have been strongly urged to leave the country by their respective government's travel advisories.
 The security situation in Yemen has deteriorated over the last few years and the country is likely to continue to be dangerous for travellers in the near future.
-The risk of terrorism is high and civil unrest is widespread.
+The risk of terrorism is high and civil unrest is widespread.*

 At its best Yemen is a place of incredible scenery, striking Islamic architecture, bustling souks, peaceful mosques, lush valleys and epic mountains, and the Arab world's warmest, most hospitable people.

 The capital Sana'a embodies the two faces of Yemen.
-There is the modern city with upmarket tourist facilities, and the old city with its Grand Mosque and distinctive multi-story buildings crafted in clay.
+There is the modern city with upmarket tourist infrastructure, and the old city with its Grand Mosque and distinctive multi-story buildings crafted in clay.
 Sana'a is one of the oldest continuously-inhabited cities in the world and has much to offer visitors.
 Take in the view of the old city from the roof of the Taj Talha Hotel, enjoy the old souk for a sense of what life is like without malls, and be spellbound by the magnificent 700-year-old Great Mosque.